NixOS/cabal2nix/README.md

 ## Overview over the tool-chain

-There are two utilities, `cabal2nix` and `hackage4nix`, that automate maintenance to a large extend.
+There are two utilities, `cabal2nix` and `hackage4nix`, that automate maintenance to a large extent.
 We intend to merge them into one program, eventually, but the necessary re-factoring hasn't been done yet since this is not a high priority.